Change of Program

 - Students may not request to transfer into a program that has been discontinued.

-- Students enrolled in an extension program may declare a program of study, but must first be accepted through admissions.
+- Students who have only ever been enrolled in an extension program may declare a program of study, but must first be accepted through Admissions.

 - Students under review for graduation and have 1 term remaining are ineligible for a program change in the same degree level.